vsitpal/personal-website/exampleSite/content/about/_index.md

 ### Introduction

-As you already might have read, I am a post-graduate from CMU (Pittsburgh) specialising in Computer Systems & Security.
-I’m mainly interested in operating systems, storage systems, networks and distributed systems research and development.
+As you already might have read, I am Vikram.
+A highly motivated and enthusiastic computer systems developer mainly interested in operating systems, storage systems, computer architecture, networks and distributed systems.
+I have worked on Embedded systems also.

+Lately, I have been exploring the realm of database systems.
+It’s awesome.
+I currently work on Oracle’s RDBMS kernel.

-My long term plan (in action) is to contribute to open-source projects and be an active part of the OSS community.
+Long-term plan: Contribute to open-source projects and be an active part of the OSS community.

+`Love systems development, aircrafts and bimmers.`

 ### Personal

 In my free time, I enjoy reading spy-fiction and philosophical novels.
-I like listening to (specific) music, running, hiking, travelling, bodyweight exercises, playing squash, watching documentaries, reading about aircrafts (fighters), warships and submarines.
+I like listening to (specific) music, running, hiking, travelling (by car), bodyweight exercises, playing squash, watching documentaries, reading about aircrafts (fighters), warships and submarines.
 I love aircrafts.
 I thoroughly enjoy reading books on Unix programming (design philosophy), kernel programming and anything which I find interesting in the tech world!

 I also enjoy reading about birds and plants, and once in a while take a shot at photography.